 The Hazlewood Exemption provides exemption of payment for tuition and certain fees to honorably discharged or separated Texas veterans and to eligible dependent children and spouses of Texas veterans.
 Veterans must meet the following requirements:

--Receipt of an honorable or under honorable conditions discharge
+- Present receipt of an honorable or under honorable conditions discharge.

--Must have served at least 180 days of active duty (excluding basic training time)
+- Served at least 180 days of active duty (excluding basic training time).

--Resident of Texas for a minimum of 12 months prior to college registration
+- Texas residency for a minimum of 12 months prior to college registration.

 Previous Recipients – Students who have used their Hazlewood benefits previously at ACC may apply through late registration of the term.

 The Registrar’s Office will process the application for benefits and contact the student directly by mail.
-For additional information and applications for the Hazlewood Benefits Act, please visit the College for Texans website.
+For additional information and applications for the Hazlewood Benefits Act, visit College for Texans.

 RESIDENCY STATUS & RECLASSIFICATION